South Korea Hair Care Market Size and Share

 By Ingredient Type: Natural Transition Accelerates

-In 2024, the conventional/synthetic ingredient segment commands a significant 68.35% market share.
-Meanwhile, the natural/organic segment is on an upward trajectory, boasting a 7.23% CAGR from 2025 to 2030.
+In 2025, the conventional/synthetic ingredient segment commands a significant 65.82% market share.
+Meanwhile, the natural/organic segment is on an upward trajectory, boasting a 7.08% CAGR from 2026 to 2031.
 This evolving landscape underscores a shift in consumer preferences, largely influenced by a growing awareness of ingredient safety and environmental issues.
 Notably, the surge in the natural segment is driven by a rising appetite for vegan hair care products, especially among the youth.
 Consumers are increasingly prioritizing products that align with their values, such as sustainability and cruelty-free practices, further fueling the demand for natural and organic alternatives.

 Responding to this trend, South Korean manufacturers are turning to plant-based substitutes.
 They're replacing traditional synthetic ingredients with innovations like jojoba-based silicones and plant-derived keratin.
 These alternatives not only cater to consumer demand but also align with global sustainability goals, making them a strategic choice for manufacturers.
 A testament to this industry shift is Dooricosmetics, heralded as Korea's inaugural traditional oriental herbal hair care brand.
 They've embraced this evolution, infusing herbal extracts and patented components into their vegan-certified offerings.
 Furthermore, the Ministry of Food and Drug Safety (MFDS) has set forth regulations governing natural and organic cosmetics.
-These encompass detailed directives on ingredient sourcing and labeling, offering a structured pathway for product development in this burgeoning segment, as highlighted by the U.S. Department of Commerce in 2022.
+These encompass detailed directives on ingredient sourcing and labeling, offering a structured pathway for product development in this burgeoning segment, as highlighted by the U.S. Department of Commerce.

 South Korea Hair Care Market: Market Share by Ingredient type